reside-ic/sirstochastic/README.md

 <!-- badges: end -->

-The goal of package sirstochastic is to run simulations of single and multiple iterations of the SIR stochastic model.
+The goal of package sirstochastic is to run simulations of single and multiple iterations of the SIR stochastic model, compartmental and individual.

 ## Installation